With less than 3 weeks remaining of 2022, you might be starting to think about setting yourself some goals for next year.

-It’s the first week of the new year which means that you have likely set or are thinking about setting yourself some goals for the year.
-Take a moment to think about your goals for last year.
+Before you do though, take a moment to think about the goals you set for yourself this year.
 Did you achieve them?
 If not, why not?
-It may be because you set goals that were unrealistic or too vague.
+It may be because you set goals that were unrealistic, too vague, or too overwhelming which caused to you lose motivation to achieve them.

-The importance and value of goal setting is often overlooked and the biggest mistake most people make is setting unrealistic or unspecific goals.
-“I want to lose weight” or “I want to get fit” are the most common ones we come across with our clients.
-The difference between setting these goals and actually achieving them is in the details.
-The most effective way to set a realistic goal AND achieve it is to follow the SMART approach:
+The difference between setting goals and actually achieving them is in the details.
+The most effective way to set a realistic and effective goal AND to achieve it is to use the SMART approach:

 S – SPECIFIC

 A – ATTAINABLE

 T – TIME-BOUND